-34% live 5 minutes or less 49% citywide
+78% live 5 minutes or less 49% citywide

-19% live between 5-10 minutes 18% citywide
+10% live between 5-10 minutes 18% citywide

-43% live 10 minutes or more 32% citywide
+11% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In The Rockaways, only 34% of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In the Upper East Side/Gramercy, the majority (78%) of residents live within a five-minute walk to fresh produce-the highest of any UHF neighborhood-compared to 49% citywide.
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

 Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In The Rockaways, 28% of households receive SNAP benefits, higher than New York City overall (21%).
+In the Upper East Side/ Gramercy, only 4% of households receive SNAP benefits-the lowest of any UHF neighborhood (vs. 21% in NYC as a whole).

-In The Rockaways, the prevalence of childhood obesity is slightly higher than New York City overall (24% vs. 21%).
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also higher than citywide (34% vs 24%).
+In the Upper East Side/Gramercy, the prevalence of childhood obesity is lower than New York City as a whole-8% of children are obese (vs. 21% citywide).
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also lower than citywide (13% vs.

+24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-Diabetes prevalence is slightly higher in The Rockaways (14% vs. 12% citywide).
+Diabetes prevalence is the lowest of any UHF neighborhoodat 4%.
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a higher percentage of neighborhood residents have high blood pressure (37% vs. 29% in NYC), a leading risk factor for heart disease.
-The Rockaways Citywide
+Additionally, a lower percentage of neighborhood residents have high blood pressure (21% vs. 29% in NYC), a leading risk factor for heart disease.
+Upper East Side/Gramercy Citywide